rontarrant/gtkDcoding/docs/_posts/2019-05-07-0033-fake-image-menu-and-accel.md

 Remember how I said that the *GTK* `ImageMenuItem` was deprecated?
 Well, with it went the easy way to add an accelerator key to a `MenuItem` that also has an image.

-Well, whether it's useful or not, we can fake it, so here goes nothing…
+Well, whether it's useful or not, we can fake it, so here goes nothing...

 ## Fake ImageMenuItem Accel Key